 We decided to put it to the test.
 We spent hours researching and testing both LIFX and Hue Gen 3 so you don’t have to.
 Here’s what we found.

 Affiliate Disclosure: This page contains affiliate links, which earn us commission from Amazon at no cost to you.

-If you’re a visual person, our comparison table above is meant to have nearly all of the information you need for LIFX vs Hue, although I will add some extra detail.
+If you’re a visual person, our comparison table above has nearly all of the information you need for LIFX vs Hue, although I’ll expand below.

 The LIFX app is more simple and easy to use, while the Philips Hue app is a little more complicated.
-LIFX has some strong designers who worked hard to keep the app simple, and it is.
-Hue isn’t terrible, just takes a little more getting used to.
-Both have a color slider and select features, although LIFX color wheel is a little more user-friendly.
+LIFX has some skilled designers who worked hard to keep the app simple, and it is.
+You can simply turn the color wheel to watch the light change, or move the slider in the middle up and down to adjust brightness.

 Both brands have bulbs for ambiance lighting.
 For example, the LIFX white light is adjustable over 1,000 whites.
 You know how shades of white can vary from a yellowish, to a blue, to everything in between?
 Both Hue and LIFX have bulbs that let you customize the color of your white light to match the room that it’s in; they recommend warmer whites in the living room and bedroom, and cooler whites in the kitchen and hallway.

 LIFX offers more standard light bulbs in different sizes.
 It seems like the LIFX business model is to sell less products that are very high quality.
 LIFX’s counter argument to the different lighting options offered by Hue is that you can just put a LIFX bulb into a cool lamp to make it smart.
 Of course, that adds to your cost, and you have to make sure the bulbs fit (especially since LIFX is a little wider than generic bulbs).
 At the end of the day, it still has less options than Hue, but that is changing.